 I use a variety of methods to clean products before I sell them.
 Some, with visible debris, will be laundered.
 If it's an expensive piece, it goes to the dry cleaners.
 I also use the home Dryel dry cleaning kit quite often.

-Is it basically impossible for a skilled programmer to be out of work these days?Discontinued health and beauty, grocery, toys and electronics do very well on Amazon.
+How often do you have to fire someone, and does it ever get ugly?Discontinued health and beauty, grocery, toys and electronics do very well on Amazon.
 My "bread and butter" on eBay are high designer items sold at the likes of retailers Neiman Marcus, Barney's, Net a Porter etc. Though I am not opposed to selling less quality items if the opportunity is there!

 I found a Brunello Cucinelli buffalo hide, soft sided briefcase at a Salvation Army thrift.
 It was tagged at $300 but I was there on a 50% off sale day, so purchased for $150 resold it for $2.8k.
 That's the first one that comes to mind!